 Today on the UiPath blog we’re featuring a new segment called RPA In Our Words where UiPath software developers, designers, and others within the UiPath organization speak directly to you about the pressing issues in today’s global automation landscape.
 Throughout the next few months, we’ll highlight a wide-range of important elements in today’s automation climate from a variety of unique perspectives.

 Our first entry concerns managing unstructured data and how companies operating on a global scale can leverage automation to sort, decipher, analyze, and leverage unstructured data into unique competitive advantages within their given industry.
-Bogdan Nedelcov, one of UiPath’s product managers, will explain and offer some critical insights into this story.
+Bogdan Nedelcov, a product manager at UiPath, will explain and offer some critical insights into this story.

 How RPA manages and creates structured data from unstructured data